Tigie Sankoh: Football career

 To start the 2022 season, Sankoh was released with the final training camp cuts on June 5, 2022.
 However, he was re-signed by the team three days later on June 8, 2022.
+He played in nine regular season games where he had two defensive tackles and six special teams tackles.
+He did not play in the post-season that year and was on the injured list when the Argonauts won the 109th Grey Cup.

+In 2023, Sankoh played in five regular season games and had two special teams tackles.
+His contract expired in the following offseason on February 13, 2024.